demisto/content/Packs/Phishing/Playbooks/Phishing_Investigation_-_Generic_v2_README.md

 ## Usage

 Use this playbook to investigate and remediate a potential phishing incident.
-The playbook simultaneously engages with the user that triggered the incident, while investigating the incident itself.
+The playbook simultaneously engages with the user that triggered the incident while investigating the incident itself.

 The final remediation tasks are always decided by a human analyst.